2021 World Figure Skating Championships: Qualification

 In 2016, an independent report commissioned by the World Anti-Doping Agency (WADA) confirmed allegations that the Russian Olympic team had been involved in a state-sponsored doping program, active from at least late 2011 through August 2015.
 On December 9, 2019, the WADA banned Russia from all international competitions after it found that data provided by the Russian Anti-Doping Agency had been manipulated by Russian authorities in order to protect athletes involved in its state-sponsored doping scheme.
 Under the ban imposed by the Court of Arbitration for Sport, Russian athletes could not use the Russian flag or anthem in international competition and had to present themselves as "Neutral Athletes" or a "Neutral Team" at any world championships until December 16, 2022.
 Russian skaters competed under a modified flag of the Figure Skating Federation of Russia and the name "FSR" at the 2021 World Championships.
 The ISU also approved the use of Tchaikovsky's Piano Concerto No. 1 in lieu of the Russian national anthem during medal ceremonies.

 Changes to preliminary entries

-The ISU published a complete list of entrants on March 2, 2021.
+The International Skating Union published the initial list of entrants on March 2, 2021.